ANIM

 ANIM is a file format, used to store digital movies and computer generated animations (hence the ANIM name), and is a variation of the ILBM format, which is a subformat of Interchange File Format.

-Main Features
+Main features

-Anim FileTypes
+Anim file types

-Known filetypes for Anim into AmigaOS are: Anim1, Anim2, Anim3, Anim5 and Anim7.
+Known file types for Anim into AmigaOS are: Anim1, Anim2, Anim3, Anim5 and Anim7.
 Anim1 to Anim3 did not support audio.
 Anim 5 and Anim7 should be able to contain Audio Data, being a complete movie animation file format.

 Additions to IFF Standard

-In addition to the normal ILBM chunks, ANIM filetype also defines:
+In addition to the normal ILBM chunks, ANIM file type also defines: